rsadaphule/jhu-dnn/README.md

 # jhu-dnn
-These are notebooks that I used for Kaggle Competitions
+These are notebooks that I developed for Kaggle Competitions